National Healthcare Law

 Today House Minority Leader John Boehner released the text of a Republican backed substitute to Health Care Reform legislation.

 The first section of the bill strikes to the heart of the Republicans' priorities.
 It provides that the purpose of the Act is to "take meaningful steps to lower health care costs and increase access to health insurance coverage (especially for individuals with preexisting conditions) without--(1) raising taxes; (2) cutting Medicare benefits for seniors; (3) adding to the national deficit; (4) intervening in the doctor-patient relationship; or (5) instituting a government takeover of health care."
 Procedural requirement dictate that the legislation be drafted in the form of an amendment that would substitute the entire contents of the legislation supported by the Democratic majority.
-The text of the amendment can be found by following the link below.
 Debate on the health care reform legislation by the full House and the formal introduction of this amendment is expected to be scheduled during the coming week.

 October 29, 2009